supaflyENJOY/DynamicsDocs/docs/Patients/Coverages.md

 ##  Create a Coverage

-Create a new Coverage, by clicking on the 'Add New Coverage' button on the Coverages subgrid (on a Patient Contact Form), or clicking the 'New' button on the Coverages Main Grid.
+Create a new Coverage, by clicking 'New Coverage' on the Coverages subgrid (on a Patient Contact Form), or clicking the 'New' button on the Coverages Main Grid.

 **Coverage Information**
 - *Status Reason* - Select ‘Active’ when creating a patient’s active coverage record.